-A hospital stay can be a terrifying experience for a child – especially those with cancer and other life-changing illnesses.
-Recent research indicates 20% of children who are hospitalized with cancer and 30% of their mothers suffer full symptoms of Post-Traumatic Stress Disorder (PTSD).
+Serious childhood illnesses and injuries can be terrifying experiences for children and their families- 20% of young children, 49% of adolescents; and over 30% of their mothers experience moderate to severe symptoms of posttraumatic stress disorder (PTSD).
 These rates are comparable to that experienced by U.S. War Veterans serving since the Vietnam War.
 The good news is trauma can be minimized and outcomes improved through experiences that reduce stress.

 Ryan’s Case for Smiles (formerly ConKerr Cancer) was founded in 2007 to bring comfort and support to young patients and their families in hospitals around the globe.
 We started with a simple goal: to create and distribute whimsical pillowcases that give children an emotional boost and remind them that they are not defined by their illness.
 Today, our programs have expanded to include the children’s entire families so they can better navigate and cope with a very difficult experience and avoid long term emotional trauma.
-To ensure the highest quality care, we have partnered with PTSD experts at the Children’s Hospital of Philadelphia and Nemours/Alfred I. duPont Hospital for Children to create valuable web-based information and tools designed for each member of the family’s unique experience.
+To ensure the highest quality care, we have partnered with PTSD experts at the Children’s Hospital of Philadelphia and Nemours Children’s Health, Delaware to create valuable web-based information and tools designed for each member of the family’s unique experience.

-More than 120 chapters comprised of Thousands of volunteers
+More than 100 chapters comprised of thousands of volunteers

 Over 75,000 children helped annually